 From US 395 in Bishop, take US 6 north out of town towards Benton/Chalfant/Tonopah.
 After 1.3 miles, turn left on Five Bridges Rd.
 Follow this down the straightaway around the left-hand curve, past the Aggregate Plant to a 4-way intersection where the pavement turns to dirt.
 Take a left on Chalk Bluff Rd.
 Follow for 2.3 miles and park on the left side of the road.
 The canyon can easily be seen to your right, up the hill.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Happy Boulders:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Happy Boulders:

 Featured Route For Happy Boulders

 Dubbed "The World's Shortest Highball", Atari Arete is one of the most aesthetic boulder problems on the east side of the Sierras (or anywhere) and offers an exciting finish.
 What starts off as a wide sloping bear-hug style arete, eventually becomes narrower and less secure.
 Most beta involves heel-hooking one side of the arete (generally the right side) as you squeeze the arete and pull off the ground.
 Keep your eye out for marginal foot smears as you pull off the ground and again higher up.
 Th...[more]
 Browse More Classics in California